AI Agency Tax Strategy: Deductions, Structure, and Planning Every Agency Owner Needs

 Software and Technology Subscriptions

 Every software subscription you use for business purposes is deductible — and AI agency owners typically have substantial tool costs.
-This includes your automation platforms (Make, n8n, Zapier), AI tools (ChatGPT Plus, Claude, Ciela AI), project management software, cloud storage, communication tools, analytics platforms, and development environments.
+This includes your automation platforms (Make, n8n, Zapier), AI tools (ChatGPT Plus, Claude Pro, Ciela AI), project management software, cloud storage, communication tools, analytics platforms, and development environments.
 Track every subscription and ensure all are expensed through your business.

 Home Office Deduction

 If you use a portion of your home exclusively and regularly for business, you may be eligible for the home office deduction.
 The simplified method allows $5 per square foot up to 300 square feet ($1,500 maximum).
 The regular method allows you to deduct a proportional share of your actual home expenses (mortgage interest or rent, utilities, insurance, repairs) based on the percentage of your home used for business.
-Consult a tax professional on which method is more advantageous for your situation.

 Professional Development